What do fats do?

 Lipids are compounds that are not water-soluble.
 They are found in the body as phospholipids, triglycerides (fats), and cholesterol.
 Fats may be solid at room temperature whereas oils are liquid.

-All fats are made up of saturated and unsaturated fatty acids.
-Fats and oils tend to be a blend of three types, saturated, monounsaturated, and polyunsaturated fatty acids.
+All fats are made up of saturated and unsaturated fatty acids .

-- Saturated Fats: There are 3 types of saturated fatty acids: short, medium, and long chained and each has a different and important role in promoting health.
+There are 3 types of saturated fatty acids: short chained (SCFA), medium chained (MCFA), and long chained chained (LCFA).
+Each plays a unique role in promoting health.
 Foods containing high percentage of saturated fats include animal products, palm and coconut oil, coconut, butter, rendered animal fats, chocolate, fish oil, cheese, nuts, meats, and whipped cream.

-- Unsaturated Fats: There are two types of unsaturated fats, monunsaturated an polyunsatured fats.
+There are two types of unsaturated fats, monounsaturated an polyunsaturated fats.
 The type of unsaturated fat is distinguished by the number of “links” it has in the chain.

-- A monounsaturated fat has one “link”.
-Monounsaturated fatty acids can be found in nuts, avocados, olive oil, canola oil, peanut oil, and in some animal fat such as fig fat or lard.
+A monounsaturated fat has one “link”.
+They can be found in nuts, avocados, olive oil, peanut oil, and in some animal fat such as fig fat or lard.

 What are hydrogenated fats?